vbaconnet-ledger/developer-portal/_docs/NA/u_alignment.md

 Using pointers within C source code might be functionally impacted by the 32-bit alignment in a specific case: when the pointer points on a memory area which type differs from the pointer, and is dereferenced.

-Dereferencing unaligned pointers within an application stalls the device.
+Dereferencing unaligned pointers within an application makes the application crash.

 Usually, pointers are used to store the address of an element which type corresponds to the pointer one, and for simple example: